jbunke/deltascript/docs/ls-1-syntax.md

 **Terminal:**

 > A **terminal** is a symbol that represents a concrete value or token in the language and cannot be replaced further by any production rule.
+>
+> In the grammars, terminals are written in `this monospace font`.

 **Rule name:**